winneon/shows.js/README.md

 Before you run the client or server, you need to configure them, and before you configure them, you need a Discord server and a Discord application.
 If you don't know how to create a Discord server, Google it.
 It's not difficult.

 To create a Discord application, go to https://discordapp.com/developers/applications/me and create a new application.
 The app name can be anything you want.
+Create a bot user by clicking the obvious link that says something like "Create Bot User".
 Add two redirect URIs with the following URLs.
 Replace `<DOMAIN>` with the domain your server will be running under.
 This can be a public IP address.
 If you want https, replace `http` with `https`.

 ```
 http://<DOMAIN>/authenticate